Nathan-Correia/Mobile-Robotics/README.md

 ## How to use it

-### 1. Fork this repository
+### 1. About this repository

 Use the fork button in the top-right corner of the github page to fork this template repository.

+/Mobile-Robotics/packages/my_package/src/wheel_control_encoders.py has all the code for drive forwards, backwards, rotate, D shape.
+We control the power percentage and distance of both wheels to make robots drive in different mode.

 ### 2. Change important variables